alidcastano/alidcastano-jekyll/_posts/2016-04-02-stay-upwind.md

 Your best protection, as well, is to lay on the safe side of hard problems.

 Think of hard as heavy and approach your work like a strenuous workout.
-As you grow progressively more comfortable under the pressure of hard problems, eventually, life will feel like light weight.
+As you progressively grow more comfortable under the pressure of hard problems, eventually, life will feel like light weight.

+Thank you Paul Graham, for helping me realize that.